Sangeetha-Sathuluri/StockPrediction/README.md

-# Stock-Price-Prediction
+# StockPrediction
-Stock market prediction is the act of trying to determine the future value of a company stock
+Stock prediction of Netflix using LSTM with Jupter notebook code.